Sermons

 28 May 2017

 I was watching the news a couple weeks ago where an item came up that in one way made me laugh but in another way made me sad.
-It spoke about a cyclist Luka Pibernik from Slovenia riding in the Giro D’Italia cycling race who threw his arms up in victory when he crossed the… Read more
+It spoke… Read more

 The Unknown God made known